ABOUT THE MEETING

 Prague Airport is about 30km from the Top Hotel, where the meeting will be held.

-A taxi from Prague Airport to the Top Hotel should cost around 900 CZK (US$ 40, approximately).
+A taxi from Prague Airport to the Top Hotel should cost around 900 CZK (USD 40, EUR 35 approximately).

-From the airport, take bus number 119 to stop “Nádraží Veleslavín” – 9 stops then change to Metro line “A” to the destination “Muzeum”, change to Metro line “C” to “Chodov”.
+From the airport, take bus number 119 to stop “Nádraží Veleslavín” (9 stops), then change to Metro line “A” to the station ”Museum“ and here change to Metro line “C” towards “Háje“, and get off at the station “Chodov“.

-SUBWAY DISRUPTION from 29 June until 6 July 2019: Metro line C ends in the “Pražského povstání”.
-From here, it is necessary to take a bus to the “Chodov” station and then to take a bus 115 to the station “Městský archiv”.
+SUBWAY DISRUPTION from 29 June until 6 July 2019: Metro line “C” ends at the station “Pražského povstání” from where it is necessary to take bus “X-C” to the “Chodov” station and then to take bus 115 to the station “Městský archiv”.